microsoft/Kusto-Query-Language/doc/shufflequery.md

 | consume
 ```

-setting partitions number to 10, the query will end after 23 seconds:
+When setting the partitions number to 10, the query will end after 23 seconds:

 ```kusto
 lineitem